Xylemon/slackbuilds/README.md

 SBo - SlackBuilds I'm currently managing on SlackBuilds.org

+Scripts - Scripts for Slackware, not SlackBuild scripts but they do other useful things!

 WIP - Obviously work in progress and not on SlackBuilds.org (yet).
 Keep in mind, some of these may not even work!
 Just layout stuff if anything.

 # Copyright